Descriptive Statistics: Complete Guide to Summarizing and Understanding Data with Python

 Low kurtosis, found in platykurtic distributions, indicates light tails and a flatter peak, with fewer extreme values than the normal distribution.
 Uniform distributions have low kurtosis, as values are spread evenly across the range with no concentration in the center or tails.

-Understanding kurtosis is particularly important when assessing risk, as high-kurtosis distributions produce more extreme events.
+Understanding kurtosis helps when assessing risk, as high-kurtosis distributions produce more extreme events.
 Many statistical methods assume normality and may perform poorly when applied to high-kurtosis data without appropriate adjustments or transformations.

 Example: Comparing Distributions with Different Properties